gardenifi/raspirri_server/README.md

 # Raspberry Pi-based Smart Irrigation System (RaspirriV1)

 RaspirriV1 is an intelligent irrigation system powered by RaspirriV1, a versatile server software designed for Raspberry Pi.
-Compatible with Raspbian OS and tested on both Raspberry Pi Zero and Raspberry Pi 4 models, RaspirriV1 offers a robust solution for automating irrigation.
+Compatible with Raspbian OS and tested on Raspberry Pi 4 models, RaspirriV1 offers a robust solution for automating irrigation.
 Notably, this system can be easily adapted for use with other IoT devices, requiring minimal modifications for scheduling specific date and time-based activations or deactivations.
 Leverage the flexibility of RaspirriV1 to enhance the efficiency of your irrigation system or adapt it for various IoT applications with ease.

 ## Table of Contents